Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerExample.md

 ### Some observations about the architecture ###

 This is a real-time distributed system we are testing and we assume there are message feeds between each of the components.

-We assume that the Weapons Control component is subscribing to messages published by the navigation and tactical computers in our integration testing environment.
-It uses these message feeds to make strategic responses to certain situations (e.g. shields up).
+The Weapons Control component is subscribing to messages published by the navigation and tactical computers in our integration testing environment.

+It uses these message feeds to make responses to certain situations (e.g. shields up).

-In our integration testing environment, we can test these responses are correct by sending a message to the navigation and tactical components, and asking them to temporarily change their published state. i.e. We are asking these components to publish mock data, to simulate a real condition occurring, so that we can test the outcome in the weapons control process.
+In our integration testing environment, we can test these responses are correct by sending a message to the navigation and tactical components, and asking them to simulate entering a new state (and send appropriate messages).
+We are asking these components to publish mock data, to simulate a real condition occurring, so that we can test the outcome in the weapons control process.

 Since we are using message feeds there are latencies involved.
 The messages from the navigation and tactical components may take some time to arrive at weaponsControl.
 That's why we have used the [@PassesWithin](/pages/BuiltInHandlers/Remoting/PassesWithinAnnotation) annotation in the weapons control step.
 This polls the method for a limited period, waiting for the assertion (shields are up) to be satisfied, instead of failing immediately if there is a small delay.